 In the event that you are injured at work, we are committed to providing you with rehabilitation support enabling you to return to suitable duties as soon as possible (consistent with medical advice).

 The rehabilitation and return to work process can also be used in other non-WorkCover situations such as staff returning to work after a long illness or claims lodged through the Transport Accident Commission (TAC) Claims.
-Please contact your Return to Work Coordinator for more information.
+Please contact a Return to Work Coordinator for more information.

 Further information can be obtained from WorkSafe: Returning to work - A guide for injured workers.